-- Number and algebra this includes numbers and the number system, calculations, ways of problem solving and algebra. - Shape and space measure, shape and co-ordinates. - Handling data working out which questions can be answered by collecting data, processing it and working out what it tells us in answer to the original questions. - Using and applying Mathematics solving increasingly demanding problems, including problems that call for them to think through several steps.
+- Number and algebra this includes numbers and the number system, calculations, ways of problem solving and algebra. - Shape and space measure, shape and co-ordinates. - Handling data working out which questions can be answered by collecting data, processing it and working out what it tells us in answer to the original questions. - Ratio and proportions-use scale factors, scale diagrams and maps express one quantity as a fraction of another, where the fraction is less than 1 and greater than 1 - Using and applying Mathematics solving increasingly demanding problems, including problems that call for them to think through several steps. - Introduction to Trigonometry

-- Numbers: Index numbers and their operations, standard form of numbers, Ratios, percentages and applications - Mixed fractions and operations, use of calculator - Data Handling & Probability: Discrete and continuous data and representations, pictorial representations of data, scatter graphs, probability - Algebra: solving linear equations, straight line graphs - Geometry: polygons and their areas, solids and volumes, Transformations, graphs of curves, Pythagoras' theorem, scale drawing
+- Numbers: Round numbers and measures to an appropriate degree of accuracy, use approximation through rounding to estimate answers and calculate possible resulting errors expressed using inequality notation a<x≤b, appreciate the infinite nature of the sets of integers, real and rational numbers, standard form of numbers, Ratios, percentages and applications,Mixed fractions and operations - Data Handling & Probability: Discrete and continuous data and representations, pictorial representations of data, scatter graphs, probability - Algebra: solving linear, simultaneous and quadratic equations, straight line graphs - Geometry: polygons and their areas, solids and volumes, Transformations, graphs of curves, Pythagoras' theorem, scale drawing